★ Best Pokemon Tier List

 The sleep condition causes Pokemon to be unable to move until they wake up again.
 If the status isn't cured with an item, the sleeping Pokemon can wake up on its own within 2-5 turns.

 You can wait for the Pokemon to recover from Sleep on its own by spending turns in battle until it wakes up.
-However, to quickly cure Sleep, you can use an Awakening or a Blue Flute.
+However, to quickly cure Sleep, you can use an Awakening.
 A Pokemon that's holding a Chesto Berry during battle can also recover from Sleep on its own.

 Below are other Abilities and Moves that affect the Sleep status condition: